-Germany is one of the top study overseas destinations in the world with rising number of international students every year.
+Germany is one of the top study overseas destinations in the world with a rising number of international students every year.
 By providing high-class education at low tuition fees, Germany is attracting more than 340,000 students and is increasingly building on its international position as a popular study abroad destination.

-Founded in 1472, Ludwig Maximilian University is the second highest ranked university in Germany.
+Founded in 1472, Ludwig Maximilian University is the second highest-ranked university in Germany.
 Having abundant research and library centers, Ludwig Maximilian University has become one of the strongest research branches in Germany.
 The university offers more than 100 areas of study, and an increasingly large number of its classes are offered in English to cater to international students, particularly in the fields of business, management, psychology, and physics.

 Heidelberg University, founded in 1386, is the oldest university in Germany with an enrolment of 30,898 students including 6000 international students.
 With its practical approach and welcoming faculty, Heidelberg University has maintained its high standards in liberal arts studies.